 - 1 Pinch hing /asafoetida

 - ½ teaspoon cumin seeds

 - 2 cups pumpkin red, cubed / gummadikaya / kaddu

-- 1 tsp tamarind paste (optional if needed)
+- ½ to 1 tablespoon tamarind paste (optional if needed)

 How to make the recipe

-- Dry roast red chilies, chana dal and urad dal till golden.
-If using poppy seeds skip urad dal.
+- On a low heat, dry roast red chilies, chana dal and urad dal till golden.
+Transfer to a plate.

-- To the pan add tomatoes, salt and turmeric.
+- Add tomatoes, salt and turmeric.
 Fry the tomatoes till they turn soft, mushy and dry.
 If needed cover and cook, you can even sprinkle little water if your tomatoes are hard.

-- Add pumpkin cubes and fry evenly for about 2 to 3 minutes.
-Ensure that the tomatoes turn completely mushy and dry before adding pumpkin.
+- Next add pumpkin cubes and fry stirring for about 2 to 3 minutes.
+Ensure the tomatoes turn completely mushy and dry before adding pumpkin.

 - Cook it on a low flame till the pumpkin is cooked.
 If needed you can cover and cook.
 Don’t overcook, pumpkin turns mushy.
-Keep stirring, the mixture tends to stick at the bottom due to the dals and poppy seeds used.
+Keep stirring, the mixture tends to stick at the bottom due to the dals.

-- Transfer pumpkin curry to a serving bowl and garnish with the set aside seasoning of curry leaves and broken red chilies.
+- Transfer pumpkin curry to a serving bowl and garnish with the curry leaves and broken red chilies.